Are Interstitial Cystitis and Leaky Gut Connected?

 There are whole books, websites and articles devoted to this topic, so I cannot possibly cover it in detail here.
 However, I will describe some of the things I did myself and consider to be essential.

 I started taking antifungals to address overgrowths of candida and harmful bacteria.
 I had been eating a typical Western diet high in sugary foods, gluten and dairy products for years.
 I used to occasionally drink alcohol.
 I had been under a lot of stress.
 I had taken antibiotics several times in my childhood and early adulthood.
 All of these things create ideal circumstances for killing beneficial bacteria, allowing pathogens to proliferate, and sowing the seeds for increased intestinal permeability.
 I took a mixture of antifungals every day for several months.
 For a while, you can get bloating, wind, and digestive discomfort.
 This is known as a ‘die off’ reaction.
 It is not a sign that the antifungals disagree with you, but rather that they are doing their job.
+You can read more about antifungals and die off in this blog post.

 There are plenty of antifungals to choose from, but popular options are: